jayamlani1/a2agc-dataset/website/src/assets/pages/vis2-age-and-gender/README.md

+## Usage

+Data can be filtered based on the following:

+* Sex
+* Year

+The sex and year filters allow for multiple selections.
+Press **shift** for multiple selections.
+Click on an empty space in the visualization to clear selections.

-## Legend
+## Purpose and Details

+To provide information on the percentage of all opioid deaths according to age or gender groups, and allow filtering by year.

-- Blue/red bars represent the percentage of opioid deaths in the corresponding age group.
+Blue/red bars represent the percentage of opioid deaths in the corresponding age group.
-- Outlined bars represent the percentage of the population in the corresponding age group according to the census data.
+Outlined bars represent the percentage of the population in the corresponding age group according to the census data.

-## Data and Graphic Variable Extraction
+## Detailed Technical Information

 Opioid death data was aggregated from the database using the following query: